 Payday cash is a priority with Americans now that the recession is over.
 In particular, they are focused on saving money for retirement.
 The recession taught people that credit isn’t a reliable emergency account to rely on in times of trouble.
-Many credit lenders closed their doors when the recession was at its height and
+Many credit lenders closed their doors when the recession was at its height, it

 Recently, Congress closed a loophole in Social Security that some people were exploiting for a quick payday.
 The loophole allowed the well off to get more fast cash out of the system than they would have otherwise.
 The government was not amused and closed the loophole.
 Quick payday loophole in Social Security Some people are